 Video surveillance compared

-This morning, I was jolted out of sleep by an ear-splitting alarm.
-Far too early, far too loud, and definitely not from my phone alarm.
+This morning I was woken from my sleep by a deafening alarm.
+Way too early, way too loud and definitely not from my cell phone alarm clock.
 The third time this year, and as it turned out, another false alarm on the neighboring property.
-The monitoring of buildings and premises is an important measure to protect property.
-There are three basic approaches: traditional video surveillance with an alarm system (like my neighbor’s, a production facility), person-based real-time monitoring (not everyone can or wants to afford it), and AI-based real-time monitoring (AI-what?).
-Since the third false alarm this morning had me standing bolt upright in bed, this is the perfect occasion to explain in more detail how these monitoring systems actually work, what they achieve, and above all, what costs to expect.
+Monitoring buildings and grounds is an important measure to protect property.
+There are three basic approaches: traditional video surveillance with an alarm system (like my neighbor’s, a manufacturing company), person-based real-time monitoring (not everyone can or wants to afford it) and AI-based real-time monitoring (AI-what?).
+Since the third false alarm this morning left me standing upright in bed, this is the perfect opportunity to explain in more detail how these surveillance systems actually work, what they do and, above all, what costs you have to expect.

 Traditional video surveillance